 Marcum LLP and Friedman LLP (prior to the acquisition of certain assets of Friedman LLP by Marcum LLP effective September 1, 2022), independent registered public accounting firms, have audited the financial statements included in our Annual Report on Form 10-K, and the effectiveness of our internal control over financial reporting, as set forth in their reports, which are incorporated by reference in this prospectus.
-Marcum LLP audited the financial statements of the Trust as of December 31, 2022 and for the year ended December 31, 2022, as well as internal control over financial reporting of the Trust as of December 31, 2022.
-Friedman LLP audited the financial statements of the Trust as of December 31, 2021 and for the two years ended December 31, 2021.
+Marcum LLP audited the financial statements of the Trust as of December 31, 2023 and 2022, and for the two years ended December 31, 2023, as well as internal control over financial reporting of the Trust as of December 31, 2023.
+Friedman LLP audited the statements of operations and changes in net assets of the Trust for the year ended December 31, 2021.
 Such financial statements are incorporated by reference in reliance upon the reports of Marcum LLP and Friedman LLP, given upon their authority as experts in accounting and auditing.